Film entry: submission materials

 - When are the submission deadlines?

-The submission deadlines for selection purposes for IFFR 2018, which means the deadline for the Festival's office to receive all required submission materials, are:
+The submission deadlines for IFFR 2020, which means the deadline for the Festival's office to receive all required submission materials, are:

 - Is it possible to submit a film after the deadline has passed?

 The Festival will make an effort to consider late entries, but because of the overwhelming amount of entries and limited time available, we cannot guarantee that your film will be viewed.